 These can happen in a number of ways.
-When someone is driving irresponsibly and speeding, they can sideswipe you in the highway, T-bone you at an intersection, rear-end you, or hit you head on.
+When someone is driving irresponsibly and speeding, they can sideswipe you on the highway, T-bone you at an intersection, rear-end you, or hit your head-on.
 As such, the risk of injury in an accident due to a speeding driver is quite high.

 Speeding is a factor in more than a quarter of all traffic fatalities, according to the NHTSA.
 One of the most deadly crashes is the head-on collision.
 When speeding is involved, the risk of a fatal injury is very high.

 It is against North Carolina law to leave the scene of an accident in which you are involved.
 Sadly, it does happen.
 Most of these occur when the other car is empty – in parking lots or along streets.
 However, some drivers cause accidents and choose to try and run from the consequences.